murilogustineli/simplif.ai/simplif.ai_python_sdk/README.md

 Experimentation with each services' features is encouraged, even the ones that were not covered in the exercises.

-Another resource you can use is the [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python) to look for more examples.
+Another resource you can use is the [Azure SDK for Python](https://github.com/Azure/azure-sdk-for-python) to look for more Exercises.